Robert Ludlum's The Bourne Conspiracy

-Robert Ludlum's The Bourne Conspiracy is a third-person action stealth video game developed by High Moon Studios and published by Vivendi Games for the PlayStation 3 and Xbox 360.
+Robert Ludlum's The Bourne Conspiracy is a third-person action video game developed by High Moon Studios and published by Vivendi Games for the PlayStation 3 and Xbox 360.
 The game expands upon Robert Ludlum's character Jason Bourne.
-The game was released in North America on June 3, June 5 in Australia and June 27, 2008 in Europe.
+The game was released in North America on June 3, June 5 in Australia and June 27, 2008, in Europe.
+It received mixed to positive reviews.

 Gameplay

 Robert Ludlum's The Bourne Conspiracy mostly derives from the film version of The Bourne Identity.
 Although the game does not use the likeness of Matt Damon who portrays Bourne in the films (due to creative differences with the actor who initially wanted the gameplay to be more similar to that of Myst instead of a shooter), it aligns closer to the film storyline than that of the novels, and features musical themes from the films by John Powell.

 As in the movie, the player character begins as an amnesiac found off the coast of Marseille, but as the game progresses, the player is provided with more clues to Bourne's true identity.

 Jason Bourne's senses are an important part of surviving the game, with noteworthy items or locations highlighted—when a switch to this sense is triggered, the visual style changes, with important elements much brighter.
 A third-person espionage action game, the player encounters armed and unarmed combat, the latter usually resolved through quick time events, and at one point, a driving section, also often dependent on quick time events.

 There are three difficulty settings which the player can choose from when playing the single-player campaign: Trainee (easy mode), Agent (normal mode) and Assassin (hard mode).

 The game also contains a boss battle feature, allowing the player to fight the boss without having to complete the entire level again, although some boss fights last entire levels.
 The game also contains a music player feature that allows the player to listen to music from the game.
 It includes an original song for the game, "Falling", written by Paul Oakenfold and performed by Cee-Lo Green.